outthinkgroup/membergate-v2/notes.md

 	- [ ] break up the store.
 	- [ ] build component for each provider
 	- [ ] add section foreach provider in server rendered settings
+	- [ ] Add merge fields if client supports it

 ### Admin UI
 - [ ] Add loading indicators